-Name Description debug Print the passed value as string in the Graylog log. to_bool Converts the single parameter to a boolean value using its string value. to_double Converts the first parameter to a double floating point value. to_long Converts the first parameter to a long integer value. to_string Converts the first parameter to its string representation. to_url Converts a value to a valid URL using its string representation. is_null Checks whether a value is 'null'. is_not_null Checks whether a value is not 'null'. abbreviate Abbreviates a String using ellipses. capitalize Capitalizes a String changing the first letter to title case. uncapitalize Uncapitalizes a String changing the first letter to lower case. uppercase Converts a String to upper case. lowercase Converts a String to lower case. swapcase Swaps the case of a String. contains Checks if a string contains another string. substring Returns a substring of value with the given start and end offsets. concat Concatenates two strings. split Split a string around matches of this pattern (Java syntax). regex Match a regular expression against a string, with matcher groups. grok Applies a Grok pattern to a string. key_value Extracts key/value pairs from a string. crc32 Returns the hex encoded CRC32 digest of the given string. crc32c Returns the hex encoded CRC32 (RFC 3720, Section 12.1) digest of the given string. md5 Returns the hex encoded MD5 digest of the given string. murmur3_32 Returns the hex encoded Murburgest of the given string. murmur3_128 Returns the hex encoded MurmurHash3 (128-bit) digest of the given string. sha1 Returns the hex encoded SHA1 digest of the given string. sha256 Returns the hex encoded SHA256 digest of the given string. sha512 Returns the hex encoded SHA512 digest of the given string. parse_json Parse a string into a JSON tree. select_jsonpath Selects one or more named JSON Path expressions from a JSON tree. to_ip Converts the given string to an IP object. cidr_match Checks whether the given IP matches a CIDR pattern. from_input Checks whether the current message was received by the given input. route_to_stream Assigns the current message to the specified stream. create_message Currently incomplete Creates a new message which will be evaluated by the entire processing clone_message Clones a message. drop_message This currently processed message will be removed from the processing pipeline after the rule fin has_field Checks whether the currently processed message contains the named field. remove_field Removes the named field from the currently processed message. set_field Sets the name field to the given value in the currently processed message. set_fields Sets multiple fields to the given values in the currently processed message. rename_field Rename a message field. syslog_facility Converts a syslog facility number to its string representation. syslog_level Converts a systog level number to its string representation. expand_syslog_priority Converts a systog rever number to its suning representation. expand_syslog_priority_as_string Converts a systog priority number to its level and facility string representations. now Returns the current date and time.
-ILU W Continued on ne
+Name Description debug Print the passed value as string in the Graylog log. to_bool Converts the single parameter to a boolean value using its string value. to_double Converts the first parameter to a double floating point value. to_long Converts the first parameter to a long integer value. to_string Converts the first parameter to its string representation. to_url Converts a value to a valid URL using its string representation. is_null Checks whether a value is 'null'. is_not_null Checks whether a value is not 'null'. abbreviate Abbreviates a String using ellipses. capitalize Capitalizes a String changing the first letter to title case. uncapitalize Uncapitalizes a String changing the first letter to lower case. uppercase Converts a String to upper case. lowercase Converts a String to lower case. swapcase Swaps the case of a String. contains Checks if a string contains another string. substring Returns a substring of value with the given start and end offsets. concat Concatenates two strings. split Split a string around matches of this pattern (Java syntax). regex Match a regular expression against a string, with matcher groups. grok Applies a Grok pattern to a string. key_value Extracts key/value pairs from a string. crc32 Returns the hex encoded CRC32 digest of the given string. crc32c Returns the hex encoded CRC32C (RFC 3720, Section 12.1) digest of the given string. md5 Returns the hex encoded MD5 digest of the given string. murmur3_32 Returns the hex encoded MurmurHash3 (32-bit) digest of the given string. murmur3_128 Returns the hex encoded MurmurHash3 (128-bit) digest of the given string. sha1 Returns the hex encoded SHA1 digest of the given string. sha256 Returns the hex encoded SHA256 digest of the given string. sha512 Returns the hex encoded SHA512 digest of the given string. parse_json Parse a string into a JSON tree. select_jsonpath Selects one or more named JSON Path expressions from a JSON tree. to_ip Converts the given string to an IP object. cidr_match Checks whether the given IP matches a CIDR pattern. from_input Checks whether the current message was received by the given input. route_to_stream Assigns the current message to the specified stream. remove_from_stream Removes the current message from the specified stream.
+Continued on ne